Why Fall Candles Are More Than Just a Scent — The Science Behind Seasonal Aromatherapy

 Are soy candles safer than paraffin?

 I’m scent-sensitive.
-Any tips?
+Any suggestions?